Wayamba University of Sri Lanka: Department of Computing & Information Systems

 The Department of Computing and Information Systems is one of four departments in the Faculty of Applied Science.
 It is one of the earliest departments in the university, having been established in 1999.

-The department was established with the objective to equip the students with a sound knowledge on IT to face the challenges at their own work and employment.
-Therefore, the department offers course modules along with projects and an industrial training programme, to achieve the above objectives.
+The department offers course modules along with projects and an industrial training programme.

 Department of Electronics

 The Department of Electronics was initiated in 2000 under the Faculty of Applied Sciences.
-This is the only department in the University System, which offers Electronics as a major subject for the Physical Science undergraduates.
+This is the only department in the University System, which offers Electronics as a major subject for Physical Science undergraduates.

 Department of Industrial Management

-The Department of Industrial Management has realized the future challenges and the importance of socio-economic development of Sri Lanka.
-Therefore, the Department of Industrial Management has articulated its main objective to produce readily employable graduates to face 21st century management challenges.

 Department of Mathematical Sciences

-Department of Mathematical Sciences is one of the most important department in the Faculty of Applied Sciences.
+The Department of Mathematical Sciences is one of the most important departments in the Faculty of Applied Sciences.
 The department commenced academic activities in 1996, the oldest department in the Faculty.
-Around 30-40 students enrolling in the courses every year.
+Around 30-40 students enrolled in the courses every year.

 Although the computer laboratories of the Department of Computing & Information Systems are primarily intended to facilitate the conduct of practical components in computing and information systems, they provide facilities for those undertaking project work and offering other major subjects.